 As I read about how lucky Teeny was to land in my world I can’t help but insist that it was SHE who transformed ME.
 I was on a path.
 One of “success.”
 But success doesn’t mean the same thing to me as maybe it does to someone else.
 Because this path took me away from my family.
 My culture.
 The heart and soul of my home.
 Along the way I learned so much and gained friends, who became lifelong family.
 And one little rescue dog, who would change it all for me.
 Settle in.
 Teeny would settle for nothing less than a novel in her honor and a novel she shall receive.
 Our story spans nearly 14 action-packed years.

 Teeny was the runt of the litter and the only female on an unwanted mama dropped at a very busy rescue in West LA.
 My ex and I were looking to rescue, and found her litter online.
 We went to meet them and her brother peed on us right away.
 He claimed us.
-They brought out each puppy for us to meet, and while we knew what would be Cooper was our dog, I could not put the whiny brown tiny female down.
+They brought out each puppy for us to meet, and while we knew the black and white pup, who would be Cooper, was our dog, I could not put the whiny brown tiny female down.
 She needed me, man.
 She looked like a little alien.
-With ears she would never grow into and the most delicate paws and the fur of a baby dawn.
+With ears she would never grow into and the most delicate paws and the fur of a baby fawn.
 The stack of applications for these dogs was high and sitting right in front of us.
 In true Francine fashion I asked what would happen to our approval odds if we took two of the pups off their hands?
 And there we were.
 Two very busy film industry up and comers with two very active and needy puppies.
 What a learning curve this was.
 With the help of a very talented trainer we befriended on “Pirates” we learned the art of clicker training and reading canine body language with our two.

 A fire started to grow inside me when I saw how effectively we could communicate on a whole different level than all my family dogs of the past.
 I had been volunteering at LA County Shelters bringing all the unwanted Pitties and Chihuahuas to rescue events in the little spare time I had and practiced the basic training I knew before my clicker education started.
 I learned that dog walkers had pretty amazing gigs.
 Laurel took the two to Laurel Canyon dog park (a magical wonderland I still visit every time I visit LA) almost daily.
 She wrote little notes about their adventures with their friends that I got to read after my horrible commute home from work.
 I learned that pinch and slip collars are for assholes or lazy dog owners.
 The kids started out on slips with fabric inside the links (I did not purchase these, but a pet store employee had recommended them apparently), and I quickly trashed them when I saw what would happen when they pulled just to smell a new tree or see a new friend.
 I learned that stopping in my tracks and carrying treats taught my little babies to check in with me to release the tension on their necks and walk as politely as possible to their next enjoyment on our walks.
 I also learned that my friends loved the company of my little buddies.
 They too were in the market for unconditional love in an industry and place, where that can be hard to find.
 I never had an absence of sitters willing to care for the kids when I had to travel.